This one feels like getting to the gate at the airport when the door to the jetway is already closed.

 Criterion Systems appealed the rejection of its cybersecurity services contract with a couple of arguments, but the General Accounting Office denied that protest earlier this year.
 Read and download that decision here.

-So if you're a cybersecurity vendor working with the federal government, make a note of this one to the team that submits proposals.
+So if you're an InfoSec vendor working with the federal government, make a note of this one to the team that submits proposals.